-When the task of throwing a birthday party for a friend falls to you, it’s the start of a rather long, drawn-out process.
+When the task of throwing a birthday party for your best friend falls to you, it’s the start of a rather long, drawn-out process.
 And one that might be more taxing than you initially expect.

-The reason for this is simple: you’re planning a party for someone else and, no matter how well you know someone, you’re not them.
+The reason for this is simple: you’re planning and throwing a birthday party for your best friend.
+A party for someone else and, no matter how well you know someone, you’re not them.
 While you might think you know someone well enough to make decisions on their behalf, the truth is that you’re never going to be able to secure a 100% record for making the right choice.
 And the possibility of making the wrong decisions can feel like a huge amount of pressure.
 The added difficulty of trying to plan and throw a birthday party all while maintaining the surprise element just makes this task all the trickier.

 The answer is thorough planning.
 And here’s how to do it.